 How to write a variable to file with Ansible?

 From a simple value or the result of complex command execution on the target node often we have the need to write the result to a file.
-I’m going to show you a live demo with some simple Ansible code.
+I’m going to show you a live Playbook with some simple Ansible code.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

 Ansible modules: copy vs template